 Greenhouse gas emissions

-We are a national leader in managing our greenhouse gas (GHG) emissions and began voluntarily reporting our emissions in 1995.
-Estimating and reporting our emissions allows you to see how we are doing and helps us find areas where we can improve.
+We are a national leader in lowering our greenhouse gas (GHG) emissions and began voluntarily reporting our GHG emissions in 1995.
+Measuring, estimating, and reporting our GHG emissions allows you to see how we are doing and helps us find areas where we can improve.

 Corporate GHG emissions summary

-In 2017 Manitoba Hydro’s total direct GHG emissions were estimated to be 107 kilotonnes (kt) of carbon dioxide equivalent (CO2e), nearly the same as 2016, which was an historic low.
+In 2021, Manitoba Hydro’s total direct GHG emissions were estimated to be 107 kilotonnes (kt) of carbon dioxide equivalent (CO2e).

 GHG emission sources and types

 We emit GHGs directly through: